osmond/lisa/README.md

 first image.
 The collapsible **Timeline** section on this page lists your watering, fertilizing and note history.
 Visit `/gallery` to see all of your photos in one place.
 This page currently only displays a placeholder unless you enhance it.

+## Coach Page

+Each plant detail screen links to a dedicated chat at `/plant/:id/coach`.
+Ask questions about watering, lighting or troubleshooting and get answers from the Plant Coach.
+This feature requires `VITE_OPENAI_API_KEY` in your `.env` file.

+## Care Plan Workflow

+When adding a plant or from `/plant/:id/edit-care-plan`, you can generate and tweak a personalized care schedule.
+The workflow uses OpenAI to suggest watering and fertilizing intervals, so `VITE_OPENAI_API_KEY` must be set.

 ## Weather Feature